andragabr/Pycharm-Comunity-rpm-/README.md

-# Pycharm-Comunity-rpm-
+# Pycharm-Comunity-rpm
-rpm package that will instal pycharm-comunity on linux distro (tested on openSUSE Leap 42.1 x86_64)
+rpm package that will install pycharm-comunity on linux distro (tested on openSUSE Leap 42.1 x86_64)